sokorid/Home-Lab-Stuff/How-To-Setup-Casaos-Through-Ubuntu-Server-For-Beginners/README.md

 - make sure you disable lvm
 - make sure you enable SSH

+Once It's Finished Installing
+- we are going to SSH into it
+- there's a batch file in the Repository either copy it or you can download it which will make it easier for us to SSH into the server
+- you need to replace the username with the username that you created in the install
+- you need to replace the IP address with the IP address that is currently set up on the server

 ## Static IP

 let's make sure that netplan is set up